CleverRaven/Cataclysm-DDA/doc/ITEM_SPAWN.md

 "damage-min": 0,
 "damage-max": 3,
 "count": 4
+"charges": [10, 100]
 ```
 This will create 4 items, they can have different damage levels as the damage value is rolled separately for each of these items.
+Each item has charges in the range of 10 to 100 (inclusive).
+Using an array (which must have 2 entries) for charges/count/damage is equivalent to writing explicit min and max values.
+In other words `"count": [a,b]` is the same as `"count-min": a, "count-max": b`.

 The ammo type is checked and applied only to weapon / gunmods.
 The container is checked and the item is put inside the container, and the charges of the item are capped/increased to match the size of the container.